Ozath/ot-harjoitustyo/README.md

 poetry run invoke start
 ```

-alternatively if poetry is not installed you can run the program with the command:
+If poetry is not installed you can run the program from the _src_ directory with the command:

 ```bash
 python index.py